-The Multi-Tiered System of Support (MTSS) team is a committee made of up teachers and other staff members who are called upon to provide interventions and assistance to students who are struggling, both academically and behaviorally.
+The Multi-Tiered System of Support (MTSS) team is a committee made up of teachers and other staff members who are called upon to provide interventions and assistance to students who are struggling, both academically and behaviorally.
 Teachers who bring their concerns to this team are also expected to communicate to the child's parents about these concerns.
-After the meeting, teachers will follow the developed plan for 6 to 8 weeks and will provide information in a follow-up meeting, where the team will determine next steps.
 As always, please communicate with your child's teacher if you have any concerns.